Plaque psoriasis; Psoriasis vulgaris; Guttate psoriasis; Pustular psoriasis

 If you have symptoms of arthritis, talk to your dermatologist or rheumatologist.

-Go to the emergency room or call the local emergency number (such as 911) if you have a severe outbreak that covers all or most of your body.
+Go to the emergency room or call 911 or the local emergency number if you have a severe outbreak that covers all or most of your body.

 There is no known way to prevent psoriasis.
 Keeping the skin clean and moist and avoiding your psoriasis triggers may help reduce the number of flare-ups.